Prompto: An open source library for asynchronous querying of LLM endpoints: Related Work and Motivation

-Rather than focusing on evaluation, our \texttt{prompto} library prioritises flexibility in experiment design allowing users to specify queries for various APIs and models within a single JSONL file.
-This not only simplifies the experimental setup for researchers, but also promotes reproducibility as all model parameters and prompts can be documented within a single file.
+Nevertheless, conducting evaluation experiments on multiple large language models in order to compare their performance remains an engineering challenge, as each endpoint requires dedicated code to be written.
+To address this, our \texttt{prompto} library allows users to specify queries for various APIs and models within a single JSONL file, without having to interact directly with the details of each endpoint's infrastructure.
+This prioritises flexibility in experiment design, simplifies the setup for researchers and especially promotes reproducibility as all model parameters and prompts can be documented within a single file.
 After running an experiment, we record all model responses into an output experiment file which can be further analysed or used downstream in other pipelines.

-Indeed, \texttt{prompto}'s applicability is intended to go beyond evaluation tasks.
-For instance, \texttt{prompto} can be leveraged to generate synthetic datasets from LLMs for model training and development \citep{wang2022self, xu2024wizardlm, xu2024magpie}, or to create datasets specifically tailored for LLM distilation tasks, a technique for compressing knowledge from larger models into smaller, more efficient ones \citep{alpaca, wu2023lamini, peng2023instruction, gu2023knowledge}.

-Furthermore, our \texttt{prompto} library prioritises efficiency.
-When interacting with LLMs, a sequential and synchronous approach where requests are sent to a specific LLM endpoint and wait for a response is inefficient, especially when dealing with rate limits or the need to conduct comparisons across multiple LLMs. \texttt{prompto} and tackles this challenge by leveraging asynchronous programming.
+Furthermore, our \texttt{prompto} library prioritises efficiency when running experiments.
+When interacting with LLMs, a sequential and synchronous approach where requests are sent to an endpoint and then waited upon for a response is highly inefficient, especially when dealing with different rate limits or when conducting comparisons across multiple models. \texttt{prompto} and tackles this challenge by leveraging asynchronous programming.

 The ability to interact with multiple LLMs concurrently and process requests asynchronously makes our library particularly well-suited for initial exploration and rapid comparison between different LLMs.
 Researchers can efficiently experiment with various models and gauge their performance on specific tasks.
-This might be particularly useful in experiments where an "expected" or "ideal" response is not known ahead of time since evaluation framework tools are often most useful for settings where there is pre-defined model response from which the performance of an LLM can be scored against (e.g. automated metrics such as BLEU \citep{papineni2002bleu} or MMLU \citep{hendrycksmeasuring}).
-Another use case of where \texttt{prompto} may be preferred is in settings where the responses are intended for human evaluation.
+This might be particularly useful in experiments where an "expected" or "ideal" response is not known ahead of time since evaluation framework tools are often most useful for settings where there is pre-defined model response from which the performance of an LLM can be scored against (e.g. automated metrics such as BLEU \citep{papineni2002bleu}, HellaSwag \citep{zellers2019hellaswag} or MMLU \citep{hendrycksmeasuring}). \texttt{prompto} may also be preferred in settings where the responses are intended for human evaluation, for instance in \citet{rao2023assessing, rashkin-etal-2023-measuring, dash2023evaluation, williams2024large}.